Adib-Chisty/pyHountyBunter/README.md

 ### Usage

+PRE: Modify the source code coordinates for image cropping.
+Figuring out the coordinates are easy, simple use something like paint.net to hover over the frame of the playerlist to get the coords.

 1. Launch the app by running the script in a Python environment that has the required packages installed.

 2. When prompted, select one or more image files that contain the text information you want to extract.